Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/22.png)

-Before deployment, we will need to set up IAM user (Mary) credential in GitHub as secrets as we will NOT want to hardcode these credentials insde the workflow file.
+Before deployment, we will need to set up IAM user (Mary) credential in GitHub as secrets, as we will NOT want to hardcode these credentials insde the workflow file.

 Setting up your AWS credentials as GitHub Secrets is the standard and most secure way to allow your GitHub Actions workflows to communicate with your AWS account.